About the Book

 Chapter Nine: Love, Liminality, and the Transmodern Rock Star

 About the Authors

-I am a teacher-scholar in the field of Communication Studies, specializing in rhetorical and (auto)ethnographic approaches to the study of media and media audiences, culture and identity markers.
+I am a teacher-scholar in the field of Communication Studies, specializing in rhetorical and (auto)ethnographic approaches to the study of media and media audiences, personal relationships, and identity markers.
 Personal transformation and social justice are two themes that permeate both my teaching and research activities.

 Opportunities for positive social change are all around us--all we need do is open our eyes and hearts and, when necessary, take risks.
 As a basic course director at Indiana State University I developed and launched an open resource (free) textbook that saves nearly $500-k in annual student costs, strengthens academic freedom and facilitates collaborative teaching-learning practices.
 Open Resources have a promising future in higher education and I am happy to provide my services where needed to develop these education-as-social justice platforms.

 I earned my PhD at the University of South Florida and I received my M.A. from the University of Arkansas.
 I teach a broad range of courses, from Media Studies, Media Criticism, Popular Culture, and Persuasion to Qualitative Research Methods, Interpersonal Communication, and Professional Communication for Business.

 I live in Springfield, OH where I am a devoted father of three children, Oliver, Simon, and Juniper.
 I love hiking, photography, and taking my children to our local library.